restaio/cordapp-playground/README.md

 The Spring web server is defined in the `server` module, and has two parts:

-* `src/main/resources/static`, which defines the web-server's front-end
+* `src/main/resources/static`, which defines the webserver's frontend
-* `src/main/kotlin/net/corda/server`, which defines the web-server's back-end
+* `src/main/kotlin/net/corda/server`, which defines the webserver's backend

-The back-end has two controllers, defined in `server/src/main/kotlin/net/corda/server/Controller.kt`:
+The backend has two controllers, defined in `server/src/main/kotlin/net/corda/server/Controller.kt`:

 * `RestController`, which manages standard REST requests.
 It defines four endpoints:
     * GET `yo/me/`, to retrieve the node's identity